scottie34/simple-vue-timeline/docs/README.md

 Please use [github](https://github.com/scottie34/simple-vue-timeline) for any issue you encountered or to give me some feedbacks of your usage.

-If you find it useful, give it a star.
+If you find it useful, give it a star and please consider [buying me a coffee](https://www.buymeacoffee.com/scottie34).

 ![sample](https://raw.githubusercontent.com/scottie34/simple-vue-timeline/master/docs/simple-vue-timeline.png)

+* TOC {:toc}

 ## Getting Started